FMCG in India: Changes in policies and regulations

-Many global companies operating in the FMCG industry are eyeing Indian market due to government's policies and regulations.
+Many global companies operating in the FMCG industry are eyeing the Indian market due to the government's policies and regulations.
 Government's introduction of Relaxation of license rules and approval of 100% foreign direct investment (FDI) in single-brand retail stores and 51% in the multi-brands stores are some investing opportunities for global companies to establish their base in India.
 Regulatory frameworks like Exercise duty, National Food Security Act, and Telecom Regulatory Authority of India (TRAI) advertising regulations are some main changes in policies and regulations directly affecting the Indian FMCG industry.
 With the implementation of Goods and Services Tax in FY18 (July 1, 2018), GST council has reduced the tax rates down to 5% on most of the processed food items, increasing the consumption of food products.
 Other personal care products have also seen a reduction in GST to 18% against the previous 23-24%.